 - 1. Number: The number of panels in each event shall be as follows: - a.
-Rounds 7 and 8: 10 panels of six contestants each. - b.
-Rounds 9 and 10: five panels of six contestants each. - c.
-Rounds 11 and 12: two panels of seven contestants each. - d.
-Round 13: one panel of six contestants. - 2.
-Procedures: Total each speaker's ranks.
+Rounds 6 and 7: 10 panels of six contestants each. - b.
+Rounds 8 and 9: five panels of six contestants each. - c.
+Rounds 10 and 11: two panels of seven contestants each. - d.
+Round 12: one panel of six contestants

+- Procedures: Total each speaker's ranks.
 Then organize the contestants in order from low total to high total.
 Determine the number of panels.
 Section contestants in a back and forth (weave) pattern.

-Example 1 - 5 panels (1 has the lowest total, 30 the highest total)

-- 3. Balance: Pairing in the elimination rounds shall be balanced.
+Example 1 5 panels (1 has the lowest total, 30 the highest total) - 3.
+Balance: Pairing in the elimination rounds shall be balanced.
 The sum of contestant ranks in each section shall be equal or be close to equal. - 4.
 Adjustment: Contestants should be changed from one panel to another to avoid (in the precedence listed): - a.
 Contestants from the same school in the same panel. - b.
-Contestants from the same district in the same panel (through round 10). - c.
+Contestants from the same district in the same panel (through octafinals). - c.
 Contestants with the lowest cumulative ranks total in the same panel. - d.
 Contestants who have competed against each other in preceding rounds.